-Kevin obtained his PhD in Operations Research from the University of California at Berkeley, where he studied combinatorial optimization, network and system reliability, computer science, and statistics.
-He also holds a Master’s in Operations Research from Columbia University and a Bachelor’s in Electrical Engineering from the University of Portland.
+Kevin obtained his Ph.D. in Operations Research from the University of California at Berkeley, where he studied combinatorial optimization, network and system reliability, computer science, and statistics.
+He also holds a Master’s degree in Operations Research from Columbia University and Bachelor’s degrees in Electrical Engineering and Mathematics from the University of Portland.

-Kevin is Distinguished Professor Emeritus, Operations Research Department, at the Naval Postgraduate School, where he formerly served as Associate Dean of Research and Professor.
+Kevin is Distinguished Professor Emeritus, Operations Research Department, at the Naval Postgraduate School, where he formerly served as Associate Dean of Research.
 He is the recipient of the AIAA Homeland Security Award, Naval Postgraduate School Research Recognition Award, and Presidential Young Investigator Award from the National Science Foundation.

 Kevin has authored or co-authored over 50 scientific publications.
 He is fluent in Swedish and lives in Monterey, CA.